sofiacordero25/final-project/README.md

             break

     else:
-        print("You did not enter a valid option") print("Please try again!")
+        print("You did not enter a valid option.") print("Please try again!")
         input_string=int(input("Type a number from 1-51 to choose your character: "))